 In this post, we have learned how to carry out one-way and two-way ANOVA for repeated measures using R and Python.
 We have used the r-package afex and the Python package pingouin.
 Both afex and pingouin are quite similar; they offer the Greenhouse-Geisser correction.
 In afex, however, you can choose to get either partial eta-squared or general eta-squared effect sizes.
 Furthermore, as can be seen in the ANOVA tables the results are basically the same.

-In conclusion, the packages afex and pingouin offers an easy way to carry out ANOVA for within-subject designs in R and Python, respectively.
+In conclusion, the packages afex and pingouin offer an easy way to carry out ANOVA for within-subject designs in R and Python, respectively.